-- A. Alcoholism and drug abuse are treatable illnesses. - B. Alcoholism is defined as an illness in which the student's direct consequence is the use of drugs. - C. The board will offer age-appropriate, developmentally-based alcohol and drug education and prevention programs, which address the legal, social and health consequences of alcohol and drug use.
-This will provide information about effective techniques for resisting peer pressure to use alcohol or illicit drugs for all students from kindergarten to $6^{th}$ grade. - D. Disciplinary sanctions, consistent with local, state and federal laws, up to and including expulsion and referral for prosecution, will be imposed on students who violate the standards of conduct. - E. When a student becomes deficient in self performance and/or behavior as a result of drug abuse or alcohol, the head teacher will have the responsibility to privately confront the student and to inform his/her parents.
+- 1. Alcoholism and drug abuse are treatable illnesses. - 2.
+The Board will offer age-appropriate, developmentally-based alcohol and drug education and prevention programs, which address the legal, social and health consequences of alcohol and drug use.
+Information will include effective techniques for resisting peer pressure to use alcohol or illicit drugs for all students from kindergarten through eighth grade. - 3.
+Disciplinary sanctions, consistent with local, state and federal laws, up to and including expulsion and referral for prosecution, will be imposed on students who violate the standards of conduct. - 4.
+When a student becomes deficient in performance and/or behavior as a result of drug abuse or alcohol, the head teacher will have the responsibility to privately confront the student and to inform his/her parents.
 Opportunity will be given to correct the problem(s).
-The student and parents will be encouraged to seek professional help at the earliest possible time through the Western Upper Peninsula Substance Abuse Service or through private channels.
-Confidentiality will be maintained at all times. - F. Each student and his/her parents will be informed that compliance with the standards of conduct, contained in this annually revised student handbook, concerning alcohol and drug abuse is mandatory.
+The student and parents will be encouraged to seek professional help at the earliest possible time through the

+Western Upper Peninsula Substance Abuse Service or through private channels.
+Confidentiality will be maintained at all times.

+- 5. Each student and his/her parents will be informed that compliance with the standards of conduct concerning alcohol and drug abuse is mandatory. - 6.
+A copy of the counseling and treatment resource list is available in the school office.